gitter-badger/angular_sprinkles/README.md

 # Angular Sprinkles

+__WARNING: This gem is unstable and rapidly changing at the moment.
+README.md may not reflect the actual API.__

 Sprinkles is a Ruby on Rails gem for developers who want to use Angular's two most powerful features - two-way data binding and custom directives - without all of the regular setup required for a typical Angular-based application.